 If any of these things have happened to you on the job, you may have suffered sexual orientation discrimination.

 Which federal law covers sexual orientation discrimination?

-Despite the Supreme Court ruling that LGBT Americans can now legally get married, they are still at risk of being denied services and risk being fired simply for being married.
-Due to the lack of legal protections, new legislation has been introduced but not passed in Congress.
-The Equality Act is a comprehensive federal LGBT non-discrimination act that would provide permanent protections for LGBT individuals in the most important aspects of their lives, including but not limited to matters of employment, housing, access to public places, federal funding, credit, education and jury service.
+The Equality Act is a comprehensive federal LGBTQ non-discrimination act that would provide permanent protections for LGBTQ individuals in the most important aspects of their lives, including but not limited to matters of employment, housing, access to public places, federal funding, credit, education, and jury service.
 In addition, it would prohibit discrimination on the basis of sex in federal funding and access to public places.

 Are there any other laws which make it illegal to discriminate on the basis of sexual orientation?

 Many union collective bargaining agreements (contracts) include an anti-discrimination provision, which may include sexual orientation.
 If such a provision is included in your union contract, it gives you a basis to file a grievance if you have been discriminated against because of your sexual orientation.
 Additionally, many workplaces are implementing their own rules on this issue.
 In fact, 91 percent of Fortune 500 companies prohibit discrimination based on sexual orientation, and 61 percent prohibit discrimination based on gender identity.